EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 ```

 When using Luau, it is *highly* recommended to use the `:Wait()` method on Events to yield the thread until the event is triggered.
 There is also [an alternative](https://devforum.roblox.com/t/avoiding-wait-and-why/244015) which uses BindableEvents, even if they are costly.

+### get/setfenv

+The "fenv" in this function means "function environment", and is a table of everything the function has access to.
+This will not include locally-scoped variables, as globally-scoped variables are stored in this environment.

+When getting the environment (`getfenv`), you can provide a function as the only argument to get the environment of that function, or you can use an integer to get the function based on stack:

+* 0 is global
+* 1 is function (same as `nil` in this function)
+* 2 is function calling function
+* 3 is function calling function calling function

+Remember that the function environment only has `script` by default, as globally-scoped variables are added to it.

+Setting the environment (`setfenv`) sets the first function argument's function environment to the second (table) argument.
+Global values from that environment can be referenced like normal.

 ### (x)pcall